 As aphids feed on the sugary content within the leaf, it excretes a sticky substance known as honeydew which often attracts the local ant population for free sugar, while also potentially molding and turning black.

-What Do Aphids Eat in the Garden?
+What Do Aphids Eat?

 Unlike some larger insects and leafhoppers, aphids don’t actually eat the plant itself but rather suck the sugary sap (sucrose) straight from the plant’s phloem, the living tissue responsible for transporting nutrients to the rest of the plant created during photosynthesis.

 Since aphids feed almost exclusively on sucrose, they must ingest so much to acquire even trace amounts of protein, causing aphids to excrete most of the sugar they consume.
 With more than 1,300 species in North America, each species of aphid has a preference of host plant ranging from cruciferous vegetables, annual vegetables, rose bushes, and deciduous trees.

 While many species of aphid do not lay eggs and perform live births, the species of aphid that do lay eggs generally do so on the underside of leaves, stems, and nodes.

 Depending on the species of aphid, they may lay their eggs in a perfectly uniform line or, as is found in most annual gardens, aphids will scatter their eggs on the leaf without any discerning pattern.
 While there are thousands of different species of aphid, most share a similar pale yellow and oblong shape which many say resembles that of a miniature grain of rice or wheat.

 Aphid eggs can be easily dislodged when sprayed with a high pressure hose.
 Remember that just one eggs will mature into another adult capable of laying up to 200 eggs.
 If you're lucky enough to spot the eggs early, spray them off.